ngol0/DungeonStuck/README.md

 - [ ] Some other useful tools such as Level Editor, etc.
 - [ ] UI System
 - [ ] Scripting with Lua

+## Build
+The game is currently only run in Mac & Linux.
+Download the project and type `make run` to run the game.

 # Attribute
 The game engine with the ECS structure is made using references from [Pikuma Game Engine Course](https://pikuma.com/courses/cpp-2d-game-engine-development) course and from this [Link](https://www.david-colson.com/2020/02/09/making-a-simple-ecs.html).